Public Adoption Bulletin Board

 What is the recommended adoption fee?

 The recommended adoption fee is $40 - $60.
 However, there may be cases when the cat received extensive veterinary care such as sterilisation, vaccination and treatment which warrants that the adoption fee be set higher.
-It is good practice to show the proof of such vet care to justify the higher fee.
+It is good practice to show the proof of such vet care to justify the higher fee and communicate the fee to potential adopters early on.

 Microchipping is a good practice!
 How do I register my cat's microchip details?